valtimo-platform/valtimo-documentation/release-notes/major10/10.3.0/valtimo-frontend-libraries.md

 * **Added Portaaltaak plugin**

   Portaaltaak plugin module is added to @valtimo/plugin which supports plugin configuration.
+In this plugin, a configuration component is available for the 'create-portal-task' plugin action.

 * **Added Duplicate button to Forms**